janekx21/BrickIt/README.md

 	- ~~vibration~~
 	- screen itself
 - navigation
-	- ability to focus on buttons in menu (like with controller)
+	- ability to focus on buttons in menu (like with controller) (ui autofocus)
 	- save chapter selection position like with levels
 - editor
 	- combine default and brick brush, so you can draw normally with brick brush

 ## Sprint Board
-- add animation for spawner
+- revisit animation for spawner
 - change how input is ignored after directionchanger
 - timer, how long did you need for the level and score
 	- ~~naive~~